harness/developer-hub/docs/software-supply-chain-assurance/get-started/key-concepts.md

 ## SLSA compliance

-With the Harness SSCA module, you can achieve SLSA Level 2 compliance by generating SLSA Provenance files (and attestations) according to the SLSA specifications.
+With the Harness SSCA module, you can achieve SLSA Level 2 compliance by generating SLSA Provenance according to the SLSA specifications.

-Provenance and attestations are stored as `.att` files in the artifact repository, specified in your build or deploy stage, along with the image.
-You can also find and explore SLSA Provenance and attestation artifacts on the **Execution details** page in Harness.
-For more information, go to [View results](../ssca-view-results.md).
+Provenance attestations are stored as `.att` files in the artifact repository along with the image.
+You can also find the SLSA Provenance on the **Execution details** page in Harness.
+For more information, go to [View attestations and violations](../ssca-view-results.md).

 ## Harness Platform components